malexsmith/3700_Assignment_1_dispersal/README.md

        y = "Genetic Distance")
 mantel_plot_both

-# Now that you've made the two phylogenies and appended the site information, the next code block uses the pdf command below to make a single Acrobat file of your map and phylogenies.
-A printout of this pdf is what you should have on hand as a visual aid for your video submission of this assignment.
+# Now that you've made your phylogeny (with attached site information) and completed your analysis of isolation by distance; the next code block uses the pdf command below to make a single Acrobat file of your map, phylogeny, and combined IBD analysis.

+# A printout of this pdf is what you should have on hand as a visual aid for your video submission of this assignment.

-pdf("ZOO3700 deep-sea vent sequences with metadata - dispersal assignment - 260423.pdf", width = 10, height = 6) # Open a new pdf file
+pdf("ZOO3700 deep-sea vent sequences with metadata - dispersal assignment - your name.pdf", width = 10, height = 6) # Open a new pdf file

 vent_map
 colored_tree_heatmap